Kambammohankalyan/Smart-Resume-Matcher/README.md

 **4. Run the Application**
-  1. Open smart_resume_matcher.ipynb in Jupyter/VS Code and run all cells.
+  1. run streamlit app then upload the resume file.
   2. The system will scan the folder.
   3. It will rank candidates against the Job Description.
   4. It will save a CSV report and display a visualization.